shortcutssoftware/sc-ols-examples/v2-examples/common/README.md

-# Common API questions
+# Common API questions and example solutions

-### Client knows they want a specific service in a specific date/time window but doesn’t know who with.
+### Customer knows they want a specific service in a specific date/time window but doesn’t know who with.

 Firstly, prepare a date-time filter